Roasted Butternut Squash Soup

 Line the bottom of the cooled pie shell with the cream cheese, spread it as evenly as possible.
 I use ½ an 8 ounce package.
 Place berries in a big bowl.
 Pour the glaze over top and gently mix.
 Pour the goopy berries into the pie shell.
 I like to pick the nicest ones for the top of it.

 Chill 2-3 hours before serving.
-Make some real whipped cream, the fake stuff will not do for this pie; 1 cup heavy cream whipped with an electric mixer or a whisk until soft peaks, I like to chill the bowl and beaters a few minutes as it helps the cream whip faster.
+Make some real whipped cream, the fake stuff will not do for this pie; 1 cup heavy cream whipped with an electric mixer or a whisk until soft peaks, I like to chill the bowl and beaters for a few minutes as it helps the cream whip faster.
 Then add 2-3 tbsp powdered sugar and ½ to 1 tsp. vanilla.
 Beat just a bit longer, until nearly stiff peaks.
 Slice the pie and top each piece with the whipped cream.
 Dive in!
 You won’t be disappointed.

 Brown Rice Flour Mix– for crust